 GOD: Beats me.
 It took me longer than that just to order the parts.
 HOMESPUN: I see.
 If you're perfect, as people say, how come the world is in such sad shape?

-GOD: The world is in great shape - it's your little corner that's fucked up.
+GOD: The world is in great shape-it's your little corner that's fucked up.
 HOMESPUN: Is that a sore subject?

 GOD: How would you feel if somebody came into your house, turned all the furniture over, ripped up your plants, broke all your glasses and took a whiz on the carpet, then complained that the place was a mess?
-HOMESPUN: I'd be really upset GOD: Well okay then.
+HOMESPUN: I'd be really upset.

+GOD: Well okay then.

-HOMESPUN: Is there a reason behind everything you do?
+HOMESPUN: Is there a

+reason behind everything you

-GOD: Does the Pope wear a beanie?
+GOD: Does the Pope wear

 HOMESPUN: No, really.
 Is there a grand purpose behind your actions?

 GOD: I don't know about "grand."
 Would you settle for "boffo?"

 HOMESPUN: Why are you avoiding the question?

-Because the next GOD: thing you're going to ask is, where do war and poverty and loneliness and crippling irregularity fit into my socalled grand plan, right?
-HOMESPUN: Where do they fit in?
+GOD: Because the next

+where do war and poverty and loneliness and crippling irregularity fit into my socalled grand plan, right?

+HOMESPUN: Where do

+they fit in?

+ving and forgiving and control of the skirt into salt.
 GOD: I knew it.
 They don't fit in, bozo.
 They're like potholes in the road - you see them coming, you try to drive around them.
-You don't sit there in the middle of the sit there in the middle of the highway with your hazard lights flashing, wondering how they fit into the grand design of the road.
-HOMESPUN: Why don't we move on to another white the second s subject?
+You don't sit there in the middle of the highway with your hazard lights flashing, wondering how they fit into the grand design of the road.
+HOMESPUN: Why don't we move on to another subject?
 GOD: Move on all you like.
 Don't let me bog you down.

 HOMESPUN: What's Heaven like?

 GOD: Don't ask.

 HOMESPUN: I'm asking.

 GOD: What can I tell you -

 business is bad.
-People are going someplace else.
-We've been having such problems - the chef walked out on me, the pool has a crack in it.
-And our air quality is absolutely shot to hell - you clowns and your damned fluorocarbons.
-One of these days, somebody's going to go to Heaven and there's going to be nothing up there but hair
+People are

+going someplace else.
+We've

+been having such problems -

+the chef walked out on me,

+the pool has a crack in it.
+And

+our air quality is absolutely

+shot to hell - you clowns and

+your damned fluorocarbons.

+One of these days,

+somebody's going to go to

+Heaven and there's going to

+be nothing up there but hair

 spray.

-HOMESPUN: That bad, eh?
+HOMESPUN: That bad,

-GOD: If things get much worse, I'm going to have to lay off some Hostesses.
-Heavenly HOMESPUN: Was Mary really a virgin?
+GOD: If things get much worse, I'm going to have to lay off some Heavenly Hostesses.

+HOMESPUN: Was Mary really a virgin?

 GOD: Say, that's getting a little personal, isn't it, Homespan?
 HOMESPUN: That's Homespun.

-GOD: I mean, we don't really want to soil the reputation of a nice sweet girl HOMESPUN: I guess not.
+GOD: I mean, we don't really want to soil the reputation of a nice sweet girl just to move a few thousand newspapers, do we?
+HOMESPUN: I guess not.
 Did you kick Adam and Eve out of Eden for partaking of the forbidden fruit?